litoco/Docs/Language/Kotlin/README.md

 We can access variables value with the help of these identifiers.

 To declare a variable we use two different keywords `val` and `var`.\
-`val` is used to define an immutable variable or constants (i.e. its value can't change).\
+`val` is used to define a variable whose values shouldn't change.\
-`var` is used to define a mutable variable, that can change with the program execution.
+`var` is used to define a normal variable, that can change with the program execution.

 We should try to use `val` over `var` for variable declaration because a changing variable decreases the redability of code.

 We use tags to define certain data types like: `float`, `long`.\
 Eg: `val floatValue = 1.314f`, `var longValue = 123_456_789L; longValue = 100_000_000_000L`

-For mutable variables the data type of the value assigned to them must be same as at the time of initialisation of the varaible.\
+For normal variables the data type of the value assigned to them must be same as at the time of initialisation of the varaible.\
 Eg:
 ```
 var mutableVariable = 100